-(1) Group A occupancies that are part of an overall group E occupancy need not have directional signage.

-(2) Private-use Group B occupancies need not have directional signage.
+(1) Group A occupancies that are part of an overall group E occupancy need not have directionalsignage.(2) Private-use Group B occupancies need not have directional signage.

-[Source: Added at 29 Ok Reg 1646, eff 11-1-12, Amended at 32 Ok Reg 2280, eff 11-1-15]
+[Source: Added at 29 Ok Reg 1646, eff 11-1-12, Amended at 32 Ok Reg 2270, eff 11-1-15]

 748:20-1-16.
-IBC® 2015 Chapter 32 Encroachments into the Public Right-of-Way

-Chapter 32 of the IBC® 2015 is adopted with the following modification: Section 3201.3 Other Laws has been modified to allow the authority having jurisdiction the ability in unusual circumstances to evaluate the risk of making an exception to a requirement in this chapter.
+IBC® 2015 Chapter 32 Encroachments into the Public Right-of-Way risk of making an exception to a requirement in this chapter.
 This section has been modified to read: 3201.3 Other Laws.
 The provisions of this chapter shall not be construed to permit the violation of other laws or ordinances regulating the use and occupancy of public property or to prevent the holders of public right-of-way to grant special permission for encroachments in their rights-of-way greater than those permitted in Section 3202.